Two-Step Meta-Learning for Time-Series Forecasting Ensemble: Conclusions

 \section{Conclusions}

-Extensive evaluation of the proposed meta-learning approach on micro-economic time series from M4 competition demonstrated that meta-learning is capable to outperform benchmark methods Theta and Comb.
-Best performance was achieved by pooling forecasts from assistant-recommended univariate time series models using weighted average with weights corresponding to reciprocal rank.
-Regression meta-learner model was more successful and had a better out-of-bag fit for A1 than for A2 assistant.
-Lower forecasting errors were obtained using weighted variant of forecasting ensemble over the Theta method: 9.21\% versus 11.05\% by SMAPE, 9.08\% versus 10.59\% by MAAPE, 1.33 versus 1.15 by MASE.
-Considering a larger set of time series data for training meta-learner and exploring usefulness of feature engineering by sequence-to-sequence auto-encoder would be interesting directions for further research.
+Extensive evaluation of the proposed meta-learning approach on micro-economic time-series from M4 competition demonstrated that meta-learning could outperform benchmark methods Theta and Comb.
+The best performance was achieved by pooling forecasts from assistant-recommended univariate time-series models using weighted average with weights corresponding to reciprocal rank.
+Lower forecasting errors were obtained using a weighted variant of forecasting ensemble over the Theta method: 9.21\% versus 11.05\% by SMAPE, 9.08\% versus 10.59\% by MAAPE, 1.15 versus 1.33 by MASE.
+The regression meta-learner model was more successful and had a better out-of-bag fit for A1 than for A2 assistant.
+All transformations were found to be useful for feature engineering and the most effective time-series characteristics for meta-learner were \emph{entropy}, \emph{tsfeats}, and \emph{Hurst} feature sets.
+Considering a more extensive set of time-series data for meta-learning and exploring automatic feature engineering's usefulness using sequence-to-sequence auto-encoder would be exciting directions for further research.

-\subsubsection{Acknowledgments}
+\section{Acknowledgments}

 This study contains research results from European Union funded project No. J05-LVPA-K-04-0004 "Artificial intelligence and statistical methods based time series forecasting and management" where a grant was administered by Lithuanian business promotion agency.